DrC0okie/HEIG_CLD_Labo5/README.md

 ### Deploy the ToDo-API Service and Pod

-We created the api-svc config file as asked in the lab:
+We created the api-svc config file as asked in the lab :

 ```yaml
 apiVersion: v1